H3Art-q/H3Art-q.github.io/content/authors/admin/_index.md

 ## About Me

 Yuqin Hong is an undergraduate student pursuing bachelor of engineering degree in computer science and technology at Jinan University.
-He is currently under the supervision of Professor [Yuxia Sun](https://www.scholat.com/yxsun) and seeking admission to postgraduate studies.
+He is doing a research internship in Professor [Yuxia Sun](https://www.scholat.com/yxsun)'s research group and is also looking for admission to postgraduate studies.